-Our first three females, Blaise, Jerry and Heather were purchased from breeders to be pets essentially.
+Our first three females, Blaise (chocolate tortie and white), Jerry (blue bicolour pictured above) and Heather (lilac) were purchased from breeders to be pets essentially.
 Upon their arrival, there was much interest in Blaise from a number of established breeders, and thus our interest was peaked, and we decided to breed a litter from each of them.

 These three original ladies really got us hooked.
 Each day, they would explore the property with us, checking on the horses and investigating their world.
 Jerry, the natural leader of the group was usually out in front, Blaise close behind her and then Heather, usually wanting to be carried!